-Our unusual timber house is set in a quiet wooded estate, a short distance from Huntingdon, next to Grafham Water with its excellent walks, cycling paths, sailing, birdwatching and fishing.
+Our unusual timber house is set in a quiet wooded estate, a short distance from Huntingdon, next to Grafham Water nature reserve with its excellent walks, cycling paths, sailing, birdwatching and fishing.

 The two story house is one of twenty modern wooden cabins set within trees and landscaping on a private estate near the village of Grafham, next to Grafham Water.

-It has one double bedroom, one twin bedroom and another single bed on the open landing.
-There is also a spare futon mattress to sleep one more, but by arrangement only.
+The house has one double bedroom, one twin bedroom and another single bed on the open landing.

 The main living space is on the ground-floor: an open-plan sitting room, kitchen and dining room, with south-facing glass doors that open out onto a large raised verandah.

-The sunny main bedroom, with double bed and mattress, is on the first floor.
+The sunny main bedroom - with a double bed and a brand new, comfortable memory foam mattress - is on the first floor.
 It's reached through the open landing, where there is another sleeping area.

 The stairs are fairly narrow, so not suitable for the less mobile.

-The second bedroom has two single beds with new mattresses.
-They can be clipped together to make s super-king.
+The second bedroom has two single beds with pocket sprung mattresses.
+They can be clipped together to make a super-king.

-The kitchen has an electric cooker, touch control ceramic hob, microwave and large fridge freezer.
+The kitchen has an electric cooker with two ovens, a touch control ceramic hob, a microwave and a large fridge freezer.

-The bathroom has a generous tub, power shower, beautiful cork floor, heated towel rail and washer/dryer.
+The bathroom has a generous tub, a power shower with unlimited hot water, a beautiful cork floor, heated towel rail and washer/dryer.